 The Northern Alliance, a military coalition of four ethnic armies including the TNLA, has been engaged in recent fighting with government troops in Shan and neighboring Kachin state.

 In July, the TNLA had joined with another ethnic armed group, the Shan State Progress Party, in fighting against the RCSS/SSA-S, sources said in earlier reports.

 The TNLA engaged in hostilities with RCSS troops for about 20 minutes on Aug.
-5, said TNLA spokesman Major Tar Aik Kyaw.
+5, said TNLA spokesman Colonel Tar Aik Kyaw.

 “We almost didn’t open fire, but the RCSS opened fire with heavy weapons,” he told RFA.